Pannonians/learning-js/readme.md

 ## Homework "Smile!"

+- Ensure you have installed at least Node.js v14.8 or higher
 - Create a new workspace called "smile" for your individual folders
 - Fetch the data from this endpoint:
 ```